Who needs a plan?

 If their allergies do put them at risk of going into anaphylaxis, anyone who is taking care of your child when you’re not around should be aware of the allergy, and the emergency response plan.
 Whether it’s their grandparent, or just a babysitter who’s going to be there for an hour and a half while Baby is napping, make sure that you equip all of their caregivers with the information needed to prevent, identify, and respond to allergic reactions.

 If your child has a severe allergy, your plan is probably “inject with epinephrine.”
 You should state clearly in your emergency plan under what circumstances this should happen.
 Some children might only need epinephrine if they have symptoms, and others will need it immediately after being exposed to an allergen, regardless of symptoms.

 If your child only needs antihistamines with mild symptoms, write that in your plan.
 Outline clearly what constitutes a mild symptom and what is a severe symptom.
-If your child is experiencing severe symptoms, make it clear in the plan that he should be given epinephrine immediately.
+If your child is experiencing severe symptoms, make it clear in the plan that they should be given epinephrine immediately.

 What should the plan include?